NutthanichN/rapi-service/README.md

 # rapi-service
 Restaurant API service (DAQ 2020 project)

+This Restaurant API service provides information about restaurants in Bangkok.
+This information includes basic information of restaurants and their received ratings from Michelin Guide, Google and tripadvisor.com.

 ## Team members
 | Student Id | Name | GitHub account |
 |------------|------|----------------|